Hawaii Packing List: 21 Essential Items You’ll Need

 What not to pack for Hawaii?

-This essential Hawaii packing list is great to get you started for your Hawaii vacation.
+This essential Hawaii packing list is great for getting you started on your Hawaii vacation.
 Make sure to check out our Beach Packing List.

 Kathy Ava